The Green Garden Schools

 The Green Garden Schools are a group of Kenyan private schools located in Kikuyu, Kiambu County, and Rongai just outside Nairobi, Kenya.
-The schools were founded by Dr. Peter Keiyoro and Esther Njenga in 1991.
+The schools were founded by Prof. Peter Keiyoro and Esther Njenga in 1991.
 The schools are independent 8-4-4 curriculum co-educational day and boarding schools offering nursery, primary and secondary schooling.

 The Green Garden Schools have been ranked in the top 5 for private school education in Kenya by the Kenya Private Schools Association.

 History and operations

 Established in 1991, the Christian-based private schools cater for students from preschool through secondary school.